Continental drift: The fixists

 Hans Stille and Leopold Kober opposed the idea of continental drift and worked on a "fixist" geosyncline model with Earth contraction playing a key role in the formation of orogens.
 Other geologists who opposed continental drift were Bailey Willis, Charles Schuchert, Rollin Chamberlin, Walther Bucher and Walther Penck.
 Willem van der Gracht was virtually the only tectonicist who supported mobilism.
 In 1939 an international geological conference was held in Frankfurt, organized by the fixist Hans Cloos, which expounded abundant criticism of continental drift and mobilism from the perspectives of tectonics, sedimentology (Nölke), paleontology (Nölke), mechanics (Lehmann) and oceanography (Troll, Wüst).
 Cloos and Troll maintained that excepting the Pacific Ocean, continents were not radically different from oceans in their behaviour.
 The mobilist theory of Émile Argand for the Alpine orogeny was criticized by Kurt Leuchs.
 The few drifters and mobilists at the conference appealed to biogeography (Kirsch, Wittmann), paleoclimatology (Kurt Wegener, brother of Alfred Wegener), paleontology (Gerth) and geodetic measurements (Kurt Wegener).
 F. Bernauer correctly equated Reykjanes in south-west Iceland with the Mid-Atlantic Ridge, arguing with this that the floor of the Atlantic Ocean was undergoing extension just like Reykjanes.
 Bernauer thought this extension had drifted the continents only 100-200 km apart, the approximate width of the volcanic zone in Iceland.

 David Attenborough, who attended university in the second half of the 1940s, recounted an incident illustrating the dismissal of the theory: "I once asked one of my lecturers why he was not talking to us about continental drift and I was told, sneeringly, that if I could prove there was a force that could move continents, then he might think about it.
 The idea was moonshine, I was informed."

-As late as 1953—just five years before Carey introduced the theory of plate tectonics—the theory of continental drift was rejected by the physicist Scheidegger on the following grounds.
+As late as 1953—just five years before Carey introduced the theory of plate tectonics—the theory of continental drift was rejected by the physicist Adrian Scheidegger on the following grounds.